firemodels/bot/Bundlebot/README.md

    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. `./Build_smv_manuals.sh`

-3. **Build the bundle.**  After the fds and smokeview manuals are built, run the script `BUILD_release_bundle.sh` in the firebot account (type: `sudo su - firebot` to switch accounts).
+3. **Build the bundle.**  After the FDS and smokeview manuals are built, run the script `BUILD_release_bundle.sh` in the firebot account (type: `sudo su - firebot` to switch accounts).
 The same script can be run on a Linux and OSX computer.
 While testing, run the script `BUILD_test_release.sh`.
 After building the bundles, these scripts upload them to the GitHub [test_bundles](https://github.com/firemodels/test_bundles) repository so that they can be tested before being published.
 Edit this file and change the fds and smv hash and tags for a different release.
    1. switch to the firebot account (type: `sudo su - firebot`)
    2. `cd Firemodels_bundle/bot/Bundlebot/scripts`
    3. type: `./Build_release_bundle.sh` if building an `official` bundle, type `./Build_test_bundle.sh` if building a test bundle.
 The only difference between these two options is where the bundles are uploaded.